kojak/kojak/README.md

 Currently Kojak uses SSL certificates as the preferred method of authentication.
 To utilize the client certificate for browser based logins you will need to import the certificate.
 The certificate is can be accessed from /home/koji/.koji.
 Certificates are created for a default set of users which includes koji, kojiadmin, kojira and 3 kojibuilders.

+The Koji web interface is accessible via http://koji.localdomain/koji Kojak ships with the AProx repository manager to speed up build times and allow better control of artefact repositories.
+You can access on AProx http://koji.localdomain:8080
+Jenkins configured with the Koji plugin can be configured via the Jenkins GUI via http://koji.localdomain:8090

 Known Issues
 ------------